skip to Main Content

 Last Will and Testament

-In the case of a Will, due to the full faith and credit clause of the United States Constitution, which reads that “full faith and credit shall be given in each state to the public acts, records, and judicial proceedings of every other state”, a Will executed in one (1) state must be honored by another state.
+In the case of a will, due to the full faith and credit clause of the United States Constitution, which reads that “full faith and credit shall be given in each state to the public acts, records, and judicial proceedings of every other state”, a will executed in one state must be honored by another state.

-Specifically, as long as the Will meets the requirements of a valid Will and was validly executed under the laws of the state in which it was prepared and executed, then the other states should accept said Will as valid.
-When the testator passes away, the Court may require the nominated Executor under the “foreign” Will to provide them with an affidavit from an attorney licensed in the state where the Will was prepared to attest that the Will is valid under that state’s law.
+Specifically, as long as the last will and testament met the requirements of a valid will and was executed under the laws of the state in which it was prepared, then the other states should accept it as valid.
+When the testator passes away, the court may require the nominated executor under the will to provide them with an affidavit from an attorney licensed in the state where it was prepared to attest to its validity under that state’s law.

-For example, if an Arizona resident passes away with a Will prepared under New York law, the nominated Executor under that Will would likely need to obtain an affidavit from an attorney licensed to practice in the state of New York, preferably the attorney draftsman, to attest that the Will is valid under New York law.
-Similarly, Trusts will be honored in all states.
+For example, if an Arizona resident passes away with a will prepared under New York law, the nominated executor would likely need to obtain an affidavit from an attorney licensed to practice in the state of New York, preferably the attorney draftsman, to attest that the will is valid under New York law.
+Similarly, trusts will be honored in all states.

 Durable Power of Attorney

-While the same should be true for Durable Powers of Attorney and Healthcare Proxies, sometimes financial institutions, banks, medical professionals, and health care institutions may not accept documents that they are not familiar with.
-They may not be willing to risk accepting a document that they are not sure is valid.
+While the same should be true for durable powers of attorney and healthcare proxies, sometimes financial institutions, banks, medical professionals, and health care institutions won’t accept unfamiliar documents.
+They may not be willing to risk accepting a document that they aren’t sure is valid.

-Reciprocity becomes a bigger issue for Durable Powers of Attorney and Healthcare Proxies where the execution requirements differ between the states in question.
-Every state has its own law governing the creation and use of a valid Durable Power of Attorney and Healthcare Proxy.
+Reciprocity becomes a bigger issue for a durable power of attorney and health care proxy where the execution requirements differ between the states in question.
+Every state has its own law governing the creation and use of a valid durable power of attorney and health care proxy.

-The Uniform Power of Attorney Act of 2006 was intended to resolve this issue and eliminate differences between various state’s laws regarding Powers of Attorney.
+The Uniform Power of Attorney Act of 2006 was intended to resolve this issue and eliminate differences between various state laws regarding powers of attorney.
 However, only twenty-nine states have enacted the Uniform Power of Attorney Act of 2006—New York not being among them.
-Where the Uniform Power of Attorney Act of 2006 is not enacted, a Durable Power of Attorney whose execution requirements are different from those in the state it is being used may be rejected.
-Accordingly, it may make sense for an individual to have valid Durable Powers of Attorney in all states that they regularly travel to or transact business in, or in the case of a person permanently switching residences the individual should have a Durable Power of Attorney re-done in their new residence state.
+Where the Uniform Power of Attorney Act of 2006 is not enacted, the execution requirements are different, and your power of attorney may be rejected.
+Accordingly, it may make sense to contact an estate planning attorney to have valid durable powers of attorney created in all states they regularly travel to or transact business in.
+For people permanently switching residences, have a durable power of attorney re-done in the new resident state.

 Guardianships

-Moving from one state to another can complicate your estate plan and advanced directives.
-When a move across states happens, be sure you are prepared and update your planning documents.
-Start by seeking an experienced estate planning and elder law attorney to ensure your wishes remain intact as you cross state lines.
-Contact us today to learn more.
+Moving from one state to another can complicate your estate plan and advance directives.
+When a moving in or out of New York, be sure you are prepared to create or update your estate planning in New York.
+Start by seeking an experienced elder law or estate planning attorney to ensure your wishes remain intact as you cross state lines.
+Contact Russo Law Group, PC., today to learn more, or call 1 (800) 680-1717.

 Leave a Reply